 Pope John Paul II visited Santiago 14 years ago, but he began and ended his Cuban journey in Havana.

-While Cuba is Latin America's least Roman Catholic country, the faithful in Santiago eagerly awaited the arrival of the city's most prominent visitor since the last time a pontiff came calling.
+While Cuba is Latin America's least Roman Catholic country, the faithful in Santiago have eagerly awaited the arrival of the city's most prominent visitor since that last papal trip.

 "I hope that after this visit the Cuban people have more faith," said an emotional Mayra Corona, 63, who along with a dozen other people worked for weeks readying the ornaments, vestments and sacred utensils to be used by priests during the Mass.

 Benedict will bring "peace, tranquility, forgiveness," she said.

 The pope chose Santiago as his first stop because of the nearby sanctuary of the Virgin of Charity of El Cobre, dedicated to Cuba's patron saint.
 Benedict has cited the 400th anniversary of the icon's discovery as the main reason for his trip to the island.